holistic-web/portfolio-fabricator/portfolio-management/README.md

 ## Admin UI
 To see more about the administrative interface see the [admin-ui](/portfolio-management/admin-ui) folder.

+## Cloud Functions
+We use cloud functions to trigger actions on certain events.
+These can be found in the [cloud-functions](/portfolio-management/cloud-functions) folder.

 ## Database
 The database is a [Firestore Database](https://firebase.google.com/docs/firestore) and is managed in the [/database](/portfolio-management/database/) folder:
 - access rules are defined in [firestore.rules](/portfolio-management/database/firestore.rules)